ParsleyJ/no-collision-shortest-paths/README.md

 ![Graph](graph.png "Graph")

-Let's define the graph in a `no_encounter.mod` file and populate the graph of three travellers:
+Let's define the graph in a `no_encounter.dat` file and populate the graph of three travellers:

 ```ampl
 # nodes with their names